 Over 400,000 people visited Farnam Street last month to learn howto make better decisions, create new ideas, and avoid stupid errors.
 With more than 100,000 subscribers to our popular weekly digest, we've become an online intellectual hub.
-To learn more about we what do, start here.
+To learn more about what we do, start here.

 The idea is whenever you are making a consequential decision, write down what you decided, why you decided as you did, what you expect to happen, and if you’re so inclined, how you feel mentally and physically.

 Whenever you're making a consequential decision either individually or as part of a group you take a moment and write down:

 There are two common ways people wiggle out of their own decision: hindsight bias and jargon.

 I know we live in an age of computers but you simply must do this by hand because that will help reduce the odds of hindsight bias.
 It's easy to look at a print-out and say, I didn't see it that way.
 It's a lot harder to look at your own writing and say the same thing.

-These journals should be reviewed on a regular basis—every six months or so.
+Your decision journal should be reviewed on a regular basis—every six months or so.
 The review is an important part of the process.
 This is where you can get better.
 Realizing where you make mistakes, how you make them, what types of decisions you're bad at, etc. will help you make better decisions if you're rational enough.
 This is also where a coach can help.
 If you share your journal with someone, they can review it with you and help identify areas for improvement.

 And keep in mind it's not all about outcome.
 You might have made the right decision (which, in our sense means a good process) and had a bad outcome.
 We call that a bad break.

 Odds are you're going to discover two things right away.
 First, you're right a lot of the time.
 Second, it's often for the wrong reasons.
 This can be somewhat humbling.
 It's also how we learn.